roboogle/gtkmvc3/gtkmvco/docs/manual/observers.rst

-As you see the actually called method is meth:`DerObs.notification`, even if the method in :py:class:`DerObs` is not explicitly declared to be a notification method.
-Furthermore, the keyword arguments specified at declaration time in class :py:class:`BaseObs` are passed down to :py:obj:`info` untouched.
+As you see the actually called method is meth:`DerObs.notification`, even if the method in :class:`DerObs` is not explicitly declared to be a notification method.
+Furthermore, the keyword arguments specified at declaration time in class :class:`BaseObs` are passed down to :obj:`info` untouched.

 Sometimes it is useful to re-define notification methods in derived